Checkmk Conference #6 goes digital. Get your tickets here!

-Please don't forget: for rules concerning explicit services a match with the service name is required (e.g. Tablespace transfer).
+Please don’t forget: for rules concerning explicit services a match with the service name is required (e.g. Tablespace transfer).
 For check parameter rules a match with the item applies (e.g. transfer).
-The item is quasi the variable part of of the service name, and determines to which tablespace it applies.
+The item is in fact the variable part of of the service name, and determines to which tablespace it applies.

 There are incidentally services without an item.
 An example is CPU load.
 This exists only once for each host – so no item is required.
 It follows then that rules for such check types are also without conditions.

 As of Version 1.6.0 of Checkmk, the input mask for conditions has somewhat changed.
 There are two reasons for this: on the one hand there are users with a great many host tags, so that the current mask becomes confusing.
 On the other hand, the new mask offers more flexible options than the previous one, and it of course also supports the new Labels.
 The new mask looks like this:

 Folder, Explicit hosts and Explicit services are unchanged, and are as explained above.
 The following three input fields are new: